77meow/portfolio/FinalProjectPart2.md

 And here is my conclusion after comparison. <br>
 ![Alt Text](https://github.com/77meow/portfolio/blob/master/New%20Wireframe%206.png?raw=true)<br>

 I analyzed the reason behind this phenomenon.
 More and more people tend to use YouTube or other online platform to get known about each product where everyone can share their opinions and experiences.
-Compared to ads, those reviews are more convincing and real.
+Compared to ads, those reviews are more convincing and real. <br>
 ![Alt Text](https://github.com/77meow/portfolio/blob/master/New%20Wireframe%207.png?raw=true)

 Thus, here is my "call to action"!
 Makeup companies should spend more money on improving their products instead of advertising.
-If the products are good enough, many professional or famous youtubers or bloggers would recommend them online.
+If the products are good enough, many professional or famous youtubers or bloggers would recommend them online. <br>
 ![Alt Text](https://github.com/77meow/portfolio/blob/master/New%20Wireframe%208.png?raw=true)